Summer students

 CERN Summer Student Programme provides an incredible international environment for science and research.
 It’s a unique experience to grow both professionally and personally, share the knowledge and enjoy beautiful Switzerland.
 I cannot wait to welcome you in Geneva!

-Barbara is an Administrative Student in the Human Resources Department and is helping Anastasija with the CERN Member and Associate Member State Programme.
+Tereza is an Administrative Student in the Human Resources Department and is helping Anastasija with the CERN Member and Associate Member State Programme.

-Ana, a fellow in the International Relation sector, is responsible for students coming from CERN Non-Member States.
+Ernest, a fellow in the International Relation sector, is responsible for students coming from CERN Non-Member States.

 How did it all begin?